 They all work because of a caloric deficit.

-Does it means you can only eat sweets and chocolate now?
+Does it mean you can only eat sweets and chocolate now?
+Not really.

 Related article: Why Am I Gaining Weight In A Calorie Deficit?